If you want to increase your sales, the obvious answer is to tell more people about your product or service. Isn’t it?

 As business owners, it’s almost instinctive: more sales has to come from more prospects, they come from more leads and they come from more enquiries.
 So that’s where I need to start.

 And if all of your enquiries eventually convert into customers then, yes, that is all you’d need to do.
-But lets face it, our “sales funnels” are not watertight.
+But lets face it, our “sales funnels” are not really funnels.
 If only they were!

-If you are spending money on promotion, but you have got customers leaking out further down the buying process, then you are wasting money.
+If you are spending money on promotion, but you are losing customers further down the buying process, then you are wasting money.

 And if, like most businesses, you’ve got leaks at a number of different points in your funnel then where do you start?

-I know instinctively you’ll want to start at the top, but I urge you to resist it: if you spend money on promotion before you fix your leaks, then that’s money wasted.
+I know instinctively you’ll want to start at the top, but I urge you to resist it: if you spend money on promotion before you fix the gaps in your marketing, then that’s money wasted.

 Plus, if you start from the bottom with your loyal customers (even if you only have a few customers) and you make sure they’re the happiest customers alive, then two things will happen:

-Or if you have any questions or just want to chat about how to do this, drop me a tweet, an email or a phone call.
+If you want to find out how to do this in your business, drop me a tweet, an email or a phone call.